jasperboyd/thehalfs/README.md

     - LYRICS
         - how could you fill in
-    - NEWSLETTER (mailchimp)
+    - Resetup tumblr to use a seperate style sheet
-        - customize confirmation email
+    - Reorganize files for ease of testing

 ##future features